puppeteer/puppeteer/docs/api/puppeteer.accessibility.md

 Captures the current state of the accessibility tree.
 The returned object represents the root accessible node of the page.

+**Remarks:**

+**NOTE** The Chrome accessibility tree contains nodes that go unused on most platforms and by most screen readers.
+Puppeteer will discard them as well for an easier to process tree, unless `interestingOnly` is set to `false`.

 </td></tr>
 </tbody></table>